 The practice was open between 8am and 6.30pm Monday to Friday.
 Appointments were from 8.30am to 1pm every morning and 3pm to 6.30pm daily.
-The practice was closed for appointments on Wednesday afternoon where patients were directed to the out of hour's provider.
 Extended hours surgeries were offered on Monday and Friday between 6.30pm and 7.30pm.
 In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available for people that needed them.
 Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.

-- 76% of patients were satisfied with the practice's opening hours compared to the CCG average of 72% and the national average of 78%. - 56% of patients said they could get through easily to the practice by phone compared to the CCG average of 68% and the national average of 73%.
+- 74% of patients were satisfied with the practice's opening hours compared to the CCG average of 73% and the national average of 76%. - 61% of patients said they could get through easily to the practice by phone compared to the CCG average of 62% and the national average of 71%.